toniebox-reverse-engineering/teddycloud/README.md

 ### Generate certificates
 First of all you'll need to generate the CA and certificates with the starting date 2015-11-04: ```faketime '2015-11-04 00:00:00' gencerts.sh``` Those will be placed in ```/certs/server/```.
 This also generates the replacement CA for the toniebox ```certs/server/ca.der```.
+If you are using docker, this will happen automatically.

 ### Dump certificates of your toniebox
 You'll need the ```flash:/cert/ca.der``` (Boxine CA), ```flash:/cert/client.der``` (Client Cert) and ```flash:/cert/private.der``` (Client private key).
 Place those files under ```/certs/*```
 #### CC3200
 You can use the [cc3200tool](https://github.com/toniebox-reverse-engineering/cc3200tool) to dump your certificates over the Tag Connect debug port of the box.
+If you have installed the HackieboxNG Bootloader you should already have those files in your backup.
 ```
 python cc.py -p COM3 read_file /cert/ca.der cert/ca.der read_file /cert/private.der cert/private.der read_file /cert/client.der cert/client.der
 ```